Email Deliverability: what is it and how to improve it

 Keep your lists clean

-Some emails never get to see their recipients, partly because of poor hygiene on email lists.
+Some emails never get to see their recipients, partly because of poor quality of email lists, plenty of bounces.
 That’s why marketers must clean email lists frequently, removing addresses that are unengaged in responding to your pieces of communication, identifying invalid addresses to delete them, and locating disposable addresses as well.

 These email addresses might be the reason why you are receiving spam flags.
 Cleaning your lists can lead your company to a higher Open Rate and Click Through Rate.
 This will help you lower bounces, make you more respected as a sender, and the list of benefits goes on.